How to shade or color blank or nonblank cells in Excel?

 Fill all blank/nonblank cells with Go to Special function

-With this method you can quickly color the empty cells in the worksheet.
+This method allows you to quickly color empty cells in the worksheet.

 1. Select the specified range where you will shade all blank cells (or nonblank cells).